 If you bring anything valuable please discuss your insurance requirements with your aged care provider.

-Your clothes should all be labeled with your name in waterproof labels for laundry purposes.
+Clothes and labels: Your clothes should all be labelled with your name in waterproof labels for laundry purposes.

 - Family members